Tuscany, Corsica and Sardinia

 We head south-east towards the rugged yet scenic roads of the Monti del Gennargentu, a vast wild area, crossed by deep gorges and canyons.
 This land that is totally unspoiled and known to be home to rare species of wildlife.

-After a short break in Fonni we get back on the bikes and heading North-East we rech the Gulf of Orosei, completing our “coast to coast” ride of the entire island!
+After the lunch in Fonni we get back on the bikes and heading North-East we rech the Gulf of Orosei, completing our “coast to coast” ride of the entire island!

 Overnight is in Cala Gonone.